 This focus on literature is continued throughout the GCSE years, where all boys study both GCSE English Literature and English Language as discreet qualifications, and the department achieves enviable success in both these examinations.

 There are nine dedicated members of the English Department staff, all of whom are subject specialists, headed by Sian Corbishley.
 The enthusiasm and energy of the department ensures a mix of both traditional and innovative teaching methods at all age groups, as well as a range of frequent extra curricular opportunities such as theatre trips and public speaking events.
-It is this mix of intellectual rigour and exciting learning opportunities that results in English Literature and Language A Levels being perennially popular and successful choices for a large number of boys at A Level.
+It is this mix of intellectual rigour and exciting learning opportunities that results in English Literature A Level, and English Languageand Literature A Level, being popular and successful choices for a large number of boys at A Level.